 - To manage the Association and your home

 - To repay any money we have borrowed to build or improve your home

-- Direct Debit – we can provide you with a Direct Debit form, please complete this form and return it to us and we will set this up with your bank
+- Direct Debit – please call us or email us and we can provide you with a Direct Debit form, simply complete this form and return it to us via email and we will set this up with your bank